CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatRounds.md

 Once all characters have declared their actions, the order is reversed starting with the person with the highest reflex acting first.
 Though things mostly happen simultaneously within the round, it's sometimes important to know which blade landed before another, or who managed to perform their action a little bit faster than another.
 In these situations, characters with a higher reflex will always win.

-At the beginning of the Action Phase, all players can roll their dice pools for that actions they expect to take that round, such as combat rolls.
-This is to help thing combat move effiecently.
+At the beginning of the Action Phase, all players can roll their dice pools for the actions they expect to take that round, such as combat rolls.
+This is to help things combat move efficiently.

 ## Keep your Combat Rolls for the round

 Combat Rolls including Assist Rolls made with them should be held onto during combat after they've been rolled.
 This is to remember your current victory levels for the round.
-This is also in case your character loses dice due to injury or they gain disadvantage/advantage in that round, which will affect the already rolled dice pool.
+This is also in case your character loses dice due to injury or they gain Disadvantage/Advantage in that round, which will affect the already rolled dice pool.

 ### Removing Dice to an already rolled Dice Pool